MegaFoxardin/RandMegan/README.md

 We would like to inform you that RandMegan is new, and RandMegan is in the Early Access phase of its development; RandMegan may sometimes contain bugs (some of the bugs can be awkward) and glitches.
 If you encounter any bugs and glitches, you can contact Foxy CS (Anonymous) via Email: "foxrobinleela@gmail.com" for inquiries about RandMegan.

+## How Much Storage do you require for RandMegan?
+Now some people may ponder of how much storage, RandMegan requires, and you might be surprised, for it does not require much storage.
+Storage Requirements are as follows, but not limited to:
+- (Binary Format) 9.46 KB
+- (Decimal Format) 9.696 KB

 ## How do you use RandMegan?
 There are a few functionalities we would cover for RandMegan, and it may not be limited to just the functionalities